UK Charitable Company

 HMRC Charity & Gift Aid Registration

-Register with HMRC as a charity to obtain Corporation Tax exemption on charitable income.
-Register for Gift Aid to reclaim 25p per £1 donated by UK taxpayers.
+Register with HMRC as a charity to obtain recognition for charitable tax purposes, including exemption from Corporation Tax on qualifying charitable income.
+Where eligible, register for Gift Aid to reclaim additional tax on qualifying donations from UK taxpayers, in accordance with prevailing HMRC guidance.
 Also register for PAYE if employing staff.

 Annual Compliance

-File Confirmation Statement (£34) and Annual Accounts with Companies House.
-Submit Annual Return to the Charity Commission (mandatory if income >£10,000).
-Retain accounting records for 6 years.
+File a Confirmation Statement (applicable Companies House filing fee) and Annual Accounts with Companies House.
+Submit an Annual Return to the relevant charity regulator where required by applicable legislation.
+Retain accounting records for the period required by law.

 Charitable Company vs. Other Non-Profit Structures